 ‘Until it happened to me.

 ‘I was on my way back, with a load full of produce from over the Channel, and I’d just passed Pollhill on the A20, when I saw up ahead a figure walking down the hard shoulder.
-It was a woman in what looked like a cocktail dress, just strolling along with her shoes in her hand.
+A woman in what looked like a cocktail dress, just strolling along with her shoes in her hand.

 ‘Now, the hard shoulder is no place for anyone to walking along in the small hours of the morning, let alone a woman.
 I slowed as I went past and pulled in a little way in front of her.

-‘I had to offer her a lift.
+‘I couldn’t drive past without offering her a lift.
 ‘Chivalry’, they used to call it.

-‘I climbed out of the cab and asked if she needed a lift somewhere.
+‘I climbed out of the cab and asked if she needed a ride somewhere.
 She said yes and thanked me profusely, shaking me by the hand.
-Now, it was shockingly cold that night, the digits so low that you could see your own breath as it left your mouth.
+I remember it being shockingly cold that night, the digits so low you could see your own breath as it left your mouth.
 And I remember being taken aback by how warm her hands were, especially as she must have been walking for a while.
 There wasn’t a service station for miles, and I hadn’t passed any parked cars.

 ‘She pulled herself up into the passenger seat and we drove off.

-‘She was a curious thing; all pale with long red hair and green eyes.
+‘She seemed a curious thing; all pale with long red hair and green eyes.
 I asked for her name and she kind of mumbled in reply.
-It was either ‘Fort’ of ‘Four’, something like that.
-I asked her if she’d been to a party, what we’ve being all dressed up, and she… she kind of looked down at herself and seemed surprised at what she was wearing.
+Either ‘Fort’ of ‘Four’, something like that.
+I asked her if she’d been to a party, what we’ve being all dressed up, and she… she kind of looked down at herself and seemed surprised at her clothes.
 I offered her my jacket but she refused.

 ‘Maybe she was on drugs?
 I really hoped that wasn’t the case.
 I’d never picked up a hitchhiker before and I hoped to God that I wouldn’t come to regret this.

-‘I asked where she was going and all she would say was ‘North.
+‘I asked where she was going and all she would only reply with ‘North.
 I need to be further North.’

 ‘I tried to talk to her a bit more but all she wanted to know was what time it was.
 When I pointed at the clock she just said ‘no, what date?’